 (K.9.0.3) The medical school has results of continuous improvement by reflecting accreditation results to school operation.

+[Annotation]

+• The improvement plan must be prepared within six (6) months from the notification of the accreditation decision to the medical school and be utilized for the continuous quality control of the medical school.

 High Quality Development Standards: